MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 ![Screenshot of interop settings page in Kaizala management portal](media/interop-settings-teams.png)

 ## What’s next in Microsoft Teams interop

-These are the first steps to implement full interop between Microsoft Teams and Kaizala.
-This feature will be refined to include:

 - Support for attachments in interop.
 - Ability of Kaizala to interop with a Microsoft Teams-only user.